Was this helpful?

 How to Instantly Prevent Connections to Your Samsung TV

-Cutting off device connections to your Samsung TV can be a useful way to prevent unauthorized access and protect your privacy.
-This guide provides helpful steps to instantly cut off device connections to your Samsung TV, including using the SmartThings app or the TV’s network settings.
+Disconnecting your devices from your Samsung TV is a practical method for preventing unauthorized access and safeguarding your privacy.
+This guide provides easy instructions for quickly disconnecting device connections to your Samsung TV, whether through the SmartThings app or directly from the TV’s network settings.

 Screen mirroring is referred to as media streaming